awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 A *single\-value metric* provides only one cumulative value\.
 An example is the percentage of messages that were delivered to recipients by all runs of a campaign\.
 A *multiple\-value metric* provides more than one value and groups those values by a relevant field\.
 An example is the percentage of messages that were delivered to recipients for each run of a campaign, grouped by campaign run\.

 You can quickly determine whether a metric is a single\-value metric or multiple\-value metric by referring to the name of the metric\.
 If the name doesn't contain `grouped-by`, it's a single\-value metric\.
 If it does, it's a multiple\-value metric\.
-For a complete list of metrics that you can query programmatically, see [Standard Amazon Pinpoint Analytics Metrics](analytics-standard-metrics.md)\.
+For a complete list of metrics that you can query programmatically, see [Standard Amazon Pinpoint analytics metrics](analytics-standard-metrics.md)\.

-### Single\-Value Metrics<a name="analytics-query-results-structure-single"></a>
+### Single\-value metrics<a name="analytics-query-results-structure-single"></a>

 For a single\-value metric, the `Rows` object contains a `Values` object that:
 + Specifies the friendly name of the metric that was queried\.